AjayPoshak/blog/articles/walking-the-DOM.md

+Document Object Modal (DOM) contains HTML structure of the page.
+This structure comes handy in many cases such as to retrieve specific information or to access a particular node.

 ## Let's understand DOM first
 All operations in DOM start with document object.
 It is the entry point of DOM.